 Yet lest this convey the impression of a man of leisure, ‘Abdu’l-Bahá slept no more than four or five hours each night.
 Howard Colby Ives recalls: “From five o’clock in the morning frequently until long after midnight He was actively engaged in service . . . .”
 Beyond ‘Abdu’l-Bahá’s busy schedule of public talks and private meetings, he was also directing the affairs of an international community.
 During his 7 a.m. breakfast and 10 p.m. dinner each day he responded to a perpetual stream of letters and cablegrams.

-Then there was his affection for children.
+Then there were the children.
 On April 19 in New York, ‘Abdu’l-Bahá was heading to the Bowery Mission when a group of boys saw him and his Persian entourage and began to throw sticks.
 Carrie Kinney explained to them that ‘Abdu’l-Bahá was a holy man who was on his way to speak to the poor, and they decided they wanted to join him.
 Instead, arrangements were made for them to visit ‘Abdu’l-Bahá.

 When the day arrived, ‘Abdu’l-Bahá stood at the door of the Kinney’s home and greeted each boy as he entered.
 Howard Colby Ives tells the story of what happened next: “Among the last to enter the room was a colored lad of about thirteen years.
 He was quite dark and, being the only boy of his race among them, he evidently feared that he might not be welcome.”